 2. We Only Eat When There’s Peace.

 The beauty of this is that the learning curve is remarkably rapid.
-You will be no longer eating with all of this bickering and complaining or kids being up and out of their seat.
-They will get quickly and rapidly because the consequences is immediate, powerful, and stay around for few hours.
+You will be no longer eating with all of this bickering and complaining or kids being up and out of their seats.
+They will get quickly and rapidly because the consequences are immediate, powerful, and stay around for few hours.

 3. We Only Eat What Mom or Dad Has Prepared.

 This helps to settle the issue of preparing a second meal or having your kids fix themselves a snack when they don’t want to eat the healthy meal on the table.
 For many households, this may not be important.
 For other households, it is extremely important.

 Just operate from a base where you feel comfortable for the fact that you are putting a healthy meal on the table.
 They can either eat it or not eat it.
 It’s not an option to complain, get up and prepare another meal.
 This gets you out of the role of potentially being a short-order cook…and feeling as if your efforts are not appreciated.